Haniwa: Origin

 Earlier, clay figurines, called dogū, appeared during the Jōmon period.

 Hiroaki Sato cites a passage from the Nihon Shoki, in which Emperor Suinin issued an imperial edict concerning funerals: "From now on make it a rule to erect clay figures and not to hurt people."
 It was therefore thought that these clay figures may have replaced live human sacrifices.
 However, haniwa figures were not made until long after Suinin's rule had ended.

 The origin of haniwa started during the latter part of the Yayoi period around the Kingdom of Kibi.
 During this time special earthenware figurines and bowls started to appear on top of the tombs of leaders.
 The early sculptures exceeded 1 m (3.3 ft) in length.
 They consisted of a cylindrical portion, which represented the torso, and a skirt-shaped portion at the base, which represented the legs.
 Many times a special insignia or pattern would be displayed on the torso.
 Sometimes an obi would be placed around the torso.
 These sculptures are thought to have been used as part of a funeral ritual.
 Other than the Kibi area, the only other place these sculptures were found was in the Izumo province.

-During the latter part of the 3rd century AD, these sculptures started to appear on top of the imperial grave mounds in the Kinai region.
+During the latter part of the third century, these sculptures started to appear on top of the imperial grave mounds in the Kinai region.
 During this time more elaborate haniwa appeared with earthenware bowls.
 It is believed that the movement of these sculptures and haniwa from the Kibi region to the Kinai region is indicative of an increase in their importance.